2017 San Antonio mayoral election: Runoff

 The runoff election between the top two candidates was held on Saturday, June 10, 2017.
 230 fewer people voted in the runoff than in the first round.
 This was the third consecutive runoff election in which the runner-up in the first round went on to win in the runoff.
-This was also the first election in twenty years that the incumbent mayor of San Antonio sought re-election and lost, when Bill Thornton sought re-election in 1997 but failed to qualify for the runoff (Thornton was ultimately succeeded by Howard Peak).
+This was also the first election in twenty years in which the incumbent mayor of San Antonio sought re-election and lost; Bill Thornton had sought re-election in 1997 but failed to qualify for the runoff (Thornton was ultimately succeeded by Howard Peak).